timeplus-io/docs/docs/singlenode_install.md

 * Add `-v "$(pwd)"/data:/timeplus/data -v "$(pwd)"/logs:/timeplus/logs` if you want to mount the data and log files to your host

 ## Quickstart with Docker Compose {#compose}
-To try our demo kit, you can use Docker Compose to start Timeplus Enterprise, together with Redpanda (A Kafka API compatiable message bus), ClickHouse and data generator.
+To try our demo kit, you can use Docker Compose to start Timeplus Enterprise, together with Redpanda (A Kafka API compatible message bus), ClickHouse and data generator.

 For Linux or Mac users, please run the command:
 ```bash